nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.1.
 JWT signature validation**

-The first step is to validate the JWT, the iss field in the JWT payload identifies the sending care organisation and can be used to find the matching public key from the registry.
-Multiple keys could be valid at any point in time.
-If the organisation matching the iss field can’t be found or if no key is available, an invalid\_signature error is returned.
+The first step is to validate the JWT, the **x5c** field in the JWT header holds the public key and chain that is used to sign the JWT.
+If the signature is invalid, an invalid\_signature error is returned.

 **5.2.1.2.
 Issuer validation**

-The actor from the iss field must be known to the authorization server, a vendor must have registered it using a signing certificate signed by the same vendor CA as in the x5c field.
+The actor from the **iss** field must be known to the authorization server, a vendor must have registered it using a signing certificate signed by the same vendor CA as in the **x5c** field.
+The registered vendor CA MUST match the root of the **x5c** header field.
 It MAY be the case that the vendor CA has been renewed, in that case a previous valid certificate from the same vendor MAY have been used to register the actor.
+It that case the vendor CA MUST have been valid at the time the signing certificate had been signed.

 **5.2.1.3.
 JWT validity**

-The JWT iat and exp fields MUST be validated.
+The JWT **iat** and **exp** fields MUST be validated.
 The timestamp of validation MUST lie between these values.
-The exp field MAY not be more than 5 seconds after the iat field.
+The exp field MAY not be more than 5 seconds after the **iat** field.

 **5.2.1.4.
 Login contract validation**

-The usi field in the JWT contains the signed login contract.
+The **usi** field in the JWT contains the signed login contract.
 If present it MUST validate according to the [Authentication Token RFC](rfc002-authentication-token.md).

 **5.2.1.5.
 Employee proof validation**